wutianze/sauron/index.md

 ### Personal Infomation
 ![myself](./IMG_20171006_175609.jpg)
-Now I'm working for my phd degree in UCAS, and you can find me in Institute of Computing Technology Chinese Academy of Sciences.
-2014 - 2018 Bachelor degree in ShanghaiJiaoTong University(SJTU)
+**Tianze Wu** received his B.S. degree in software engineering from Shanghai JiaoTong University(SJTU), Shanghai, in 2018.
+He is a doctoral student in University of Chinese Academy of Sciences, and study in Institute of Computing Technology, Chinese Academy of Sciences, Beijing.
+His current research interests include operating system, autonomous driving system, and edge computing.
+He is a member of CCF.

 <!--
 ```markdown